rockharbor/encoding-server/README.md

    no spaces and your user and password wrapped in double quotes.):

     ```
-    MEDIA_USER="network_username"
-    MEDIA_PASSWORD="network_password"
     WP_USER="wordpress_user"
     WP_PASSWORD="wordpress_password"
     ```

-3. Copy the `plist` file to `/System/Library/LaunchDaemons` and give it the proper permissions: 644 / root:wheel
+3. Copy the `plist` file to `/System/Library/LaunchDaemons` and give it the proper permissions: 644 / root:wheel.
+This allows the watch processes to be run automatically.
-4. From the terminal in the directory these scripts are located, run `encoding-server`
+4. From the terminal in the directory these scripts are located, run `encoding-server`, or reboot

 ## Directory structure